How to Plan a Trip to the Round Top Vintage Market

 Round Top is located right in the middle of Austin and Houston and is less than an hour and a half drive from each city.

-The closest “major” city is La Grange, and we actually stayed in La Grange the last time we were there.
+The closest “major” city is La Grange, and we actually stayed in La Grange one time we were there.

 If you are flying, you should fly into Austin, and rent a car at the airport.
 It’s a very easy drive.
 You can take the Toll roads, but they are very short and likely will save you about five minutes.
 Since most rental car companies charge a daily rate for the ability to use toll roads, I do not use them.
 (You have to have the tracker to use them.)